siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-11-15-understanding-ssh-service-on-linux.md

 ---
 title: Understanding SSH Service on Linux
-description: This blog post will explore the SSH service on Linux, covering its installation, configuration, security practices, and practical usage.
+description: This article will explore the SSH service on Linux, covering its installation, configuration, security practices, and practical usage.
 date: 2024-11-15
 draft: false
 tags: